 New (bottom) and old internal tapered tubes

-The three floorstanders’ midrange drivers are also changed—they now feature what Bowers & Wilkins calls Biometric Suspension, a technology first introduced into the midranges of the fourth-generation floorstanding 800 Series Diamond speakers.
-Biometric Suspension replaces each driver’s traditional accordion-like spider with a thin-metal skeletal structure that, according to Bowers & Wilkins, “dramatically reduces unwanted noise from the output of the spider as the midrange cone operates.”
+The three floorstanders’ midrange drivers are also changed—they now feature what Bowers & Wilkins calls Biomimetic Suspension, a technology first introduced into the midranges of the fourth-generation floorstanding 800 Series Diamond speakers.
+Biomimetic Suspension replaces each driver’s traditional accordion-like spider with a thin-metal skeletal structure that, according to Bowers & Wilkins, “dramatically reduces unwanted noise from the output of the spider as the midrange cone operates.”
 From what I can tell, it accomplishes this by not blocking air the way a traditional spider does, but it still holds the cone in place like a spider does.

 The midrange cones in the floorstanders and midrange-woofer cones in the standmounted models are made from a material called Continuum, which Bowers & Wilkins introduced in the third-generation 800 Series Diamond speakers to replace Kevlar, a material the company began using in the 1970s.
 The floorstanding woofers vary in quantity and size depending on the model, but each woofer uses what Bowers & Wilkins calls an Aerofoil Profile cone.